ricsanfre/pi-cluster/docs/_docs/tracing.md

   enabled: false
 ```

+As tempo is running in distributed mode, extra arguments for each of the services that will be connecting to S3 storage service has to be configured.
+This means that we have to apply the configuration to the following services:
+-   distributor
+-   compactor
+-   ingester
+-   querier
+-   query-frontend

 ## Tempo Configuration

 ### Grafana Configuration

-Tempo need to be added to Grafana as DataSource
+Tempo need to be added to Grafana as DataSource.
+In Tempo distributed mode, the endpoint to be used is the `query-frontend` service.

 This can be done automatically when installing kube-prometheus-stack providing the following additional helm chart configuration: